 New Jersey law generally requires expert testimony, if the type of engineering analysis needed to prove a defect is beyond the understanding of the ordinary juror.
 In most cases, an expert witness must state a conclusion about the defect before a jury can even hear the case.

-Before we take a case, we will collaborate with our network of engineers to assess the defectiveness of a product.
-Most importantly, we always want to understand why the product is defective.
+Before we take a case, we regularly collaborate with a network of engineers to assess the defectiveness of a product.
+Most importantly, we want to understand why a product is defective.
 In the event we obtain expert conclusions that a product is dangerous and defective, we will file a lawsuit with the intention that the case will eventually be tried in front of a jury.
-Often, manufacturers refuse to settle product liability cases.
-If they do, it is under confidential terms.